mfransham/mfransham.github.io-website-source/content/authors/admin/_index.md

 - Visitors
 ---

-I am Departmental Lecturer in Quantitative Methods at the Department of Social Policy & Intervention, University of Oxford.
+I am the Departmental Lecturer in Quantitative Methods at the Department of Social Policy & Intervention, University of Oxford.
 I am interested in spatial economic inequality, its measurement, causes and consequences; the social and economic policies that aim to address these inequalities; and the spatial impact of public policy that is 'place blind' but nonetheless has uneven geographic effects.
 I have interests in population geography and the methods used in the production of official demographic statistics.

 I am also a Junior Research Fellow at [Wolfson College, Oxford](https://www.wolfson.ox.ac.uk/), and a Visiting Fellow at the [International Inequalities Institute (III)](https://www.lse.ac.uk/International-Inequalities) of the London School of Economics & Political Science.
+I act as an advisor to the [Office for National Statistics](https://www.ons.gov.uk/) on the UK Population Theme Advisory Board and the Government Statistical Service Migration Expert Group.

 ### Interests
 - The geography of economic and health inequalities in the UK